scottdalgliesh/pushy/README.md

 CAD files for "pushy", a 3D printed oversized-button for use with electronic projects.

 ## Description
 A large 3D printed button housing for electronics projects.
 Intended for use with a cheap micro limit switch.
+Approximately 8cm in diameter.

 ## Images
 <img src="images/assembly.PNG" width=50%>